DUNNING PRIMARY SCHOOL

 The overall quality of care, welfare and development is very good.
 Staff know the pupils well and are sensitive to their emotional, social and medical needs.
 There are very effective Child Protection and Additional Support Needs procedures in place.

-The School has made very good progress in achieving the outcomes detailed in our 2016 - 2017 School Improvement Plan (SIP) and the improvements made have had a positive effect on pupils experiences.
+The School has made very good progress in achieving the outcomes detailed in our 2017 – 2018 School Improvement Plan (SIP) and the improvements made have had a positive effect on pupils’ experiences.

 In accordance with a Curriculum for Excellence:

-- Our Programme of Wider Achievement (POWA) provides opportunities to ensure that pupils achievements are well planned and progress is recorded and celebrated.
-The programme is being currently evaluated and suggestions for improvement incorporated for session 2017/18.
+Our Programme of Wider Achievement (POWA) provides opportunities to ensure that pupils’ achievements are well planned and progress is recorded and celebrated.
+The programme is being currently evaluated and suggestions for improvement will be incorporated for session 2018/19.

-- Assessment for Excellence results (online summative assessments) have provided high quality evidence (used in conjunction with formative assessments and teacher judgements) to inform school decisions, target resources and staff more effectively and a robust method of measuring and reporting progress of pupil attainment and achievement and the impact of new developments.
+Assessment for Excellence results (online summative assessments) have provided high quality evidence (used in conjunction with formative assessments and teacher judgements) to inform school decisions, target resources and staff more effectively and a robust method of measuring and reporting progress of pupil attainment and achievement and the impact of new developments.
 The new Scottish National Standardised Assessments have also provided additional evidence of our pupils’ attainment.

-Staff, parents and pupils had the opportunity to be involved in the production of this Quality & Standards report through evaluating the quality of our provision and in identifying improvement priorities.
+Staff, parents and pupils had opportunities to be involved in the production of this Quality & Standards report through evaluating the quality of our provision and in identifying improvement priorities.

 We all show a strong commitment to taking our identified priorities forward.